-- 1. all medications will be administered by a licensed person (nurse dependent) unless the child is a "supervised student" (able to self-administer with assistance and supervision) or an "independent student" (able to self-administer); - 2.
-In some situations, an independent student will be able to self-carry - 3. medications, other than as noted above, shall be securely stored in the office and kept in their original labeled container, which specifies the type of medication, the amount to be given and the times of administration; the school nurse shall maintain a record of the name of the student to whom medication may be administered, the prescribing physician, the dosage and timing of medication, and a notation of each instance of administration; and - 4. all medications shall be brought to school by the parent(s) or guardian(s) and shall be picked up by the parent(s) or guardian(s) at the end of the school year or the end of the period of medication, whichever is earlier.
+- 1. all medications will be administered by a licensed person unless the child is a "supervised student" (able to self-administer with assistance and supervision) or an "independent student" (able to self-administer and self-carry); - 2. medications, other than as noted above, shall be securely stored in the office and kept in their original labeled container, which specifies the type of medication, the amount to be given and the times of administration; the school nurse shall maintain a record of the name of the student to whom medication may be administered, the prescribing physician, the dosage and timing of medication, and a notation of each instance of administration; and

+3. all medications shall be brought to school by the parent(s) or guardian(s) and shall be picked up by the parent(s) or guardian(s) at the end of the school year or the end of the period of medication, whichever is earlier.
 If not picked up within five days of the period of medication, the medication shall be discarded.

 An adult must bring the medication to school in the original container.

-Sunscreen
+The administering staff member should clearly label the medication with the time to be given and dosage.

+Sunscreen.
 Students are permitted to carry and apply parentally provided sunscreen without a medical provider's order under the following conditions:

-- 1. written permission from the parent/guardian - 2. the school nurse will keep written permission for students on file and develop procedures pertaining to this policy. - 3. the sunscreen is used to avoid overexposure to the sun and not for medical treatment of an injury or illness, if sunscreen is required to treat a medical condition, the procedures for administering medication (above) apply; - 4. the sunscreen is FDA approved for over the counter use;
+- 1. the sunscreen is used to avoid overexposure to the sun and not for medical treatment of an injury or illness, if sunscreen is required to treat a medical condition, the procedures for administering medication (above) apply; - 2. the sunscreen is FDA approved for over the counter use;